skrey/yellow-extensions/plugins/image/README.md

 How do I install this?
 ----------------------
 1. Download and install [Yellow](https://github.com/markseu/yellowcms/).
-2. Download [image.php](image.php?raw=true), copy into your system/plugins folder.
+2. Download [image.php](image.php?raw=true), copy into your `system/plugins` folder.
-3. Create a new folder 'thumbnails' in your media folder.
+3. Create a new folder 'thumbnails' in your `media` folder.
 Make sure it's writable.

-To uninstall delete plugin and thumbnails folder.
+To uninstall delete the plugin.

 How to add an image?
 --------------------